eduvpn/documentation/FEDERATION_NOTES_2.0.md

 the particular user can directly be blocked in the admin of the instance that is being abused.

-## Security
+## Considerations

-The first approach is easy, we assume that the administrator makes sure the public keys are correct out-of-band.
+The first approach is easy but requires regular manual labor, we assume that the administrator makes sure the public keys are correct out-of-band.

 To automatically do this, the second approach, we need some kind of signature